Horace Wells: Career

+Use of nitrous oxide

 Wells first witnessed the effects of nitrous oxide on December 10, 1844, when he and his wife Elizabeth attended a demonstration by Gardner Quincy Colton billed in the Hartford Courant as "A Grand Exhibition of the Effects Produced by Inhaling Nitrous Oxide, Exhilarating, or Laughing Gas."
-The demonstration took place at Union Hall, Hartford.
+The demonstration took place at Union Hall, Hartford, and was organized for public entertainment.
 During the demonstration, a local apothecary shop clerk Samuel A. Cooley became intoxicated by nitrous oxide.
 While under the influence, Cooley did not react when he struck his legs against a wooden bench while jumping around.
 After the demonstration, Cooley was unable to recall his actions while under the influence, but found abrasions and bruises on his knees.
+Importantly, when asked about his pain perception, he denied having experienced any pain while under the influence of nitrous oxide.
 From this demonstration, Wells realized the potential for the analgesic properties of nitrous oxide, and met with Colton about conducting trials.

+The following day, December 11, 1844, Wells conducted a trial on himself by inhaling nitrous oxide from a paper bag brought by Colton and having John Riggs extract his wisdom tooth.
+Wells showed no discomfort during the entire procedure, and when asked about his pain perception afterward, he famously responded, "It is the greatest discovery ever made!
+I didn't feel it so much as the prick of a pin!"
+Upon this successful trial where he did not feel any pain, Wells went on to use nitrous oxide on at least 12 other patients in his office, with Riggs performing one procedure in which six teeth were extracted in a single sitting.
+At Wells's request, Colton taught him how to prepare the nitrous oxide gas, and during the following weeks, Wells and Riggs continued using the gas during tooth extractions as an anesthetic.